 The War In Afghanistan

 On May 2, 2011, Operation Neptune Spear begins.
 In the early morning hours, Black Hawks leave Afghanistan bound for Abbottabad, Pakistan.
 The target is Osama bin Laden.
 Navy SEALs land at the Abbottabad compound to carry out this mission.
-As the SEALs move through the compound, they locate and kill bin Laden on the 3rd floor.
+As the SEALs move through the compound, they locate and kill bin Laden on the third floor.
 SEALs also discover valuable intelligence in the compound.
 The 40-minute operation carried out by SEAL Team Six was a success.

-After the US mission killing Osama bin Laden, NATO began withdrawing troops, ending their combat operations in December 2014.
-The US and Afghan governments now looked for a diplomatic end to the conflict.
-In February 2020, the US and Taliban reached an agreement and signed a peace deal.
-This agreement required the US to leave Afghanistan within 14 months.
-As the US begins withdrawing troops the Taliban quickly begin taking areas of the country and regaining rule of Afghanistan.
-The last US troops departed Kabul on August 30, 2021 ending nearly 20 years in Afghanistan and Americas longest war.
-Throughout the war in Afghanistan, there have been 25 Medal of Honor recipients and over 12,500 Purple Hearts awarded.
+In February 2020, the U.S. and Taliban reached an agreement and signed a peace deal.
+This agreement required the U.S. to leave Afghanistan within 14 months.
+As the U.S. begins withdrawing troops, the Taliban quickly start taking areas of the country and regaining rule of Afghanistan.

 Important Events of the War in Afghanistan

-- Operation Red Wings - An operation launched to disrupt Taliban and anti-coalition militias to regain stability in the region for the National Assembly of Afghanistan elections.
+- Operation Red Wings: An operation launched to disrupt Taliban and anti-coalition militias to regain stability in the region for the National Assembly of Afghanistan elections.